June 21, 2021 | Updated: July 6, 2022

 The experience is idiomatic to each programming language and paradigm; developers can view MongoDB documents in their native format and work directly with the data without the need for abstraction layers such as object relational mappers (ORMs), data abstraction layers (DALs), and more — they can simply be removed or retired.
 Furthermore, multiple different teams working in different programming environments — from C# to Java to C++ — can access the same data at their leisure, allowing simplification and integration of data domains.

-MongoDB is more than just a database.
-It is a multi-purpose, multi-faceted application data platform.
+MongoDB Atlas is more than just a database.
+It is a multi-purpose, multi-faceted developer data platform.
 This means that MongoDB recognizes data comes in a wide variety of formats, needs to be processed, stored, trained (and so on) in a broad variety of ways, and needs to be regulated, audited, encrypted, and secured in a similarly diverse set of ways.

 Data is one of the most valuable yet complex assets companies have.
 MongoDB simplifies many different use cases to wield this important asset in an intelligent, beautiful way by offering a unified interface to work with data generated by modern applications.